kjkrol/jackson-mappers-wrapper/README.md

 # Overview

-Projects provides wrappers on jackson mappers for converting between Java objects (instances of JDK provided core classes, beans), and matching constructs (like JSON, XML or YAML). <br/>
+Projects provides wrappers over jackson mappers for converting between Java objects (instances of JDK provided core classes, beans), and matching constructs like: JSON, XML or YAML. <br/>
 Those wrappers limit the set of functionality to two main methods:

   - serialize
   - deserialize

+If java 8 compiler "-parameters" option is turn on mappers-wrappers there is not need to use annotations for Jackson Data Processor to enable deserialization.

 ## Building

 Project building process is configured and managed by Maven 3.x.

+## Code

+Lombok additions for the Java programming language is used!

 ## Example of usage